cardano-foundation/testnets-cardano-org/resources/content/articles/en/2021-09-06__12-00-00_plutus-fee-estimator.md

 The information that the fee estimator uses can either be obtained:

 -   directly from a specific Plutus transaction using the Cardano node
--   from information that the Plutus system provides
+-   from information that the Plutus system provides.

--   approximate values can be used
+Users may also provide estimated values if they want to explore what-if scenarios.
 This allows a range of possible fee estimates to be obtained prior to or during smart contract development, which facilitates experimentation with alternative implementation decisions.

 <!-- include components/SmartContractCalculator -->